millerk22/emc2-labs/EMC2-Labs-Fall/lab05.rst

 Task 4
 ------

-Rewrite ``matrix_sum(A, B)`` using a nested list comprehsion. ``matrix_sum`` should take in two Python lists of lists and returns the matrix sum.
+Rewrite ``matrix_sum(A, B)`` using a nested list comprehension. ``matrix_sum`` should take in two Python lists of lists and returns the matrix sum.
 Don't worry about raising a value error if the matrices are different sizes.

 >>> matrix_sum([[1, 2], [3, 4]], [[5, 6], [7, 8]])
 [[6, 8], [10, 12]]